 In this regard, the owner of Turtle Hub shared one of his personal experiences, where he said that he had seen a turtle surviving under the laundry pile for several months.
 Hence, as a standard and also from a safer side, it is estimated that turtles can live without proper food for at least a few months.

 But then again, don’t expect your turtle to live for decades in an underfed state.
 Also, the water source is essential because turtles, likewise, humans do need regular drinking water to remain hydrated.

 We now know how long a turtle may live without eating.
 But does that mean you will keep your loving baby without food?
 Of course not.

 Therefore, we understand that you may be eager to know the proper menu for your turtle.
 Look, there’s no special menu suitable for all turtles.
 This will vary from one species to another.
 Nonetheless, we have talked with veterinarians and veteran turtle owners to come up with this rough menu.

 |0-6 months old||Vegetables and protein where the amount of protein should be sufficient.
 It helps the initial growth|

 |6-12 months old||From this time, you need to alternate the menu.
 While you need to feed vegetables regularly, give protein items every other day.|

-We now know what we need to feed our turtle to help them grow better and remain healthy also.
+We now know what we need to feed our turtles to help them grow better and remain healthy also.
 But then again, what should we include in the vegetable and protein list?

 For vegetables, you may prefer any seasonal veggies found at your nearby shops, but the same can’t be said for protein items.
-However, turtle prefer the following protein, vegetables, and fruits-
+However, turtles prefer the following protein, vegetables, and fruits-